 Over the past five years, the Personal Trainers industry has grown by 1.0% to reach revenue of $9bn in 2019.

-The booming personal trainers industry has hit an all time high and is expected to reach $9 billion this year.
+The booming personal trainers industry has hit an all-time high and is expected to reach $9 billion this year.
 When the idea of personal training wasn’t a fad like it is now, only the best of the best were trainers, most of them for bodybuilding competition prep, and the results were astounding.

-Now though, it seems as though every gym and fitness facility employees personal trainers as an additional source of revenue and many of these personal trainers have never truly walked the walk – but they sure can talk a good game.
+Now though, it seems as though every gym and fitness facility employs personal trainers as an additional source of revenue and many of these personal trainers have never truly walked the walk – but they sure can talk a good game.

 Let’s look at why most personal trainers are wasting your time AND your money.
 Oh, and before the backlash happens and all the personal trainers get triggered, remember, we’re telling the truth and sometimes the truth hurts.
 There are EXCELLENT trainers out there and if you’re one of them, this doesn’t apply to you.
 ALSO yes, at the end of this, we will absolutely show you a better alternative that we provide.
 Is this a ploy to get you to buy our product, no. It’s just the eye-opening truth of the personal training industry and an option for a better alternative, should you want it.
-Now – read on for the mind blowing truth.
+Now – read on for the mind-blowing truth.

 It takes only two full weeks to get your certification

 For anyone wanting to be a personal trainer, they have the choice of becoming certified at various organizations.
 One of the more popular ones, ACE, states clearly on their website that it takes approximately 80-100 hours of preparation for the exam.
 That’s the same as two full weeks of 8 hours a day, 5 days a week of preparation.